 1. Because criminal cases are more frequently the basis for malicious prosecution claims, this instruction and the remaining instructions in this Part A have been drafted for use in malicious prosecution actions arising out of criminal, rather than civil, cases.
 The Colorado Supreme Court has recognized, however, that a malicious prosecution action may be based on a prior civil action, implying that the elements of liability are the same.
 Hewitt v.
 Rice, 154 P.3d 408 (Colo.
 2007) (citing this instruction with approval and holding that plaintiff's claim for malicious prosecution based on filing notice of lis pendens required showing that action underlying notice of lis pendens was terminated in favor of plaintiff); see also Thompson v.
 Md.
 Cas.
 Co., 84 P.3d 496 (Colo.
 2004); Westfield Dev.
 Co. v.
 Rifle Inv.
 Assocs., 786 P.2d 1112 (Colo.
 1990) (filing of lis pendens in civil action may be actionable as malicious prosecution); Slee v.
 Simpson, 91 Colo.
-461, 15 P.2d 1084 (1932); Waskel v.
+461, 15 P.2d 1084 (1932); Salazar v.
+Pub.
+Tr.
+Inst., 2022 COA 109M, ¶ 55, 63, 522 P.3d 242 (for an administrative proceeding to qualify as a prior action that may give rise to a malicious prosecution claim, it must be quasi-judicial in nature and have the power to take action adversely affecting the legally protected interests of the subject of the complaint); Waskel v.
 Guar.
 Nat'l Corp., 23 P.3d 1214 (Colo.
 App.
 2000); Walford v.
 Blinder, Robinson & Co., 793 P.2d 620 (Colo.
 App.
 1990) (judicially enforceable arbitration proceedings may form basis for malicious prosecution action).
 In such a case, this instruction (and, when necessary, any of the remaining instructions in this Part A) must be appropriately modified.
 For other forms of abuse of process, the instructions in Part B of this chapter should be used rather than this instruction.

-2. In cases involving multiple defendants or designated nonparties where the pro rata liability statute, § 13-21-111.5, C.R.S., is applicable, see Notes on Use to Instruction 4:20.

-3. Omit any numbered paragraphs, the facts of which are not in dispute.

-4. In appropriate cases, the language in numbered paragraph 4 should read: "If the complaint was filed with probable cause, the defendant continued to prosecute the criminal action after (he) (she) no longer had probable cause to believe the plaintiff guilty."

-5. If the defendant has put no affirmative defense in issue or there is insufficient evidence to support a defense, the last two paragraphs should be omitted.

-6. Though mitigation of damages is an affirmative defense, see Instruction 5:2, only rarely, if ever, when established will it be a complete defense.
+- 2. In cases involving multiple defendants or designated nonparties where the pro rata liability statute, § 13-21-111.5, C.R.S., is applicable, see Notes on Use to Instruction 4:20. - 3.
+Omit any numbered paragraphs, the facts of which are not in dispute. - 4.
+In appropriate cases, the language in numbered paragraph 4 should read: "If the complaint was filed with probable cause, the defendant continued to prosecute the criminal action after (insert applicable pronoun) no longer had probable cause to believe the plaintiff guilty." - 5.
+If the defendant has put no affirmative defense in issue or there is insufficient evidence to support a defense, the last two paragraphs should be omitted. - 6.
+Though mitigation of damages is an affirmative defense, see Instruction 5:2, only rarely, if ever, when established will it be a complete defense.
 For this reason, mitigation should not be identified as an affirmative defense in the concluding paragraphs of this instruction.
-Instead, if supported by sufficient evidence, Instruction 5:2 should be given along with the actual damages instruction appropriate to the claim and the evidence in the case.

-7. Other appropriate instructions defining the terms used in this instruction, such as Instruction 17:2, defining "probable cause," must also be given with this instruction.
+Instead, if supported by sufficient evidence, Instruction 5:2 should be given along with the actual damages instruction appropriate to the claim and the evidence in the case. - 7.
+Other appropriate instructions defining the terms used in this instruction, such as Instruction 17:2, defining "probable cause," must also be given with this instruction.